h1777/3proxy-socks/index.md

-3proxy install script for Debian / Ubuntu VPS
+3proxy install script for Debian / Ubuntu VPS (ver 0.8.9)
 ======================================================

 A simple script (without any russian in it, yeepeeh) to install the lightweight russian proxy: 3proxy (http://3proxy.ru/) as an elite high anonymous HTTP proxy with SSL support with a few command lines.
 This script has been created to bypass the fact that Squid3 proxy isn't compiled with SSL support and is an absolute nightmare to compile in Debian right now.